richardscarrott/jquery-modal/README.md

 #### modal: true (boolean)
 If set to true the page will blocked with an overlay div to stop interaction

-#### transitionSpeed: 200 (string, number)
+#### openSpeed: 'fast' (string, number)
-Defines speed modal will fadein.
+Defines speed modal will fade in.
 Can take any standard jQuery speed strings or number

+#### closeSpeed: 'fast' (string, number)
+Defines speed modal will fade out.
+Can take any standard jQuery speed strings or number

 #### closeText: 'close X' (string)
 Defines text to be applied to close element

 #### extraClasses: null (string)
 Defines any extra space seperated classes to be added to the outer .modal element

-#### appendTo: 'body' (string, element, jQuery object)
-Both modal and overlay are appended to this element

 #### position: null (array - [top, left])
 Allows final modal position to be overridden if centering is not desired